 It was commented that from the information brought it is difficult to judge the benefit.
 Comparable training procedure should be used, should be based on new LOP3, also results with comparable complexity numbers.

-Investigate in EE.

 Test EE1-1.3.
 JVET-AH0196 [AhG11] On Low Complexity Operational Point for In-Loop Filtering [T. Ryder, S. Eadie, Y. Li, D. Rusanovskyy, M. Karczewicz (Qualcomm)]

 In this test, a study on NN architecture proposed in JVET-AH0196 for LOP and VLOP is conducted.
 A candidate architecture for this test is shown in Figure EE1-3.a.
 It comprises utilization of unified BB across filter architecture and use of Residual Groups with Attention Block, shown in Figure EE1-3.b.
 The architecture to be modified to achieve target complexity levels for LOP and VLOP and better performance/complexity trade-off.
 Preliminary parameters of the NN architecture are shown below: